 You will receive an initial response from the CNESST by telephone or in writing, informing you whether or not your claim is accepted.
 If your claim is rejected, you can contact the manager of your file for further explanation.

-If you are not satisfied with the verdict, you may wish to seek professional assistance to contest the decision of the CNESST.
+If you are not satisfied with the verdict, you may wish to seek professional assistance to contest a CNESST decision.

 How is the compensation to the family calculated?

-The compensation that the beneficiary may receive following the death of his/her spouse, parent or family member will be calculated according to several factors.
+The compensation that the beneficiary may receive following the death of his or her spouse, parent or family member will be calculated according to several criteria.

-The compensation received will be proportional to the deceased worker’s gross annual income in relation to his or her age category (on the date of death).
-For more information, you can contact a CNESST lawyer who will be able to answer all your questions.
+The compensation received will be proportional to the deceased worker’s gross annual income in relation to his or her age category (at the date of death).
+For more information, contact a CNESST work accident lawyer who will be able to answer all your questions.

 Whether you need to contact a professional to contest the CNESST’s decision or to take the necessary steps to maximize your chances of having your case accepted, Me Bégin is your trusted partner.